-Over the past two decades, the boom of digital communication, globalization, and the exponential development of digital technology has revolutionized the way companies operate and compete globally.
-Recognizing the efficiencies brought about by the appropriate use of information communication technologies (ICTs) to spur growth, governments and businesses worldwide have been placed under intense pressure to turn themselves into electronic governments and create electronic platforms to ensure service delivery.
+Over the past two decades, the boom of digital communication, globalization, and the exponential development of digital technology have revolutionized the way companies operate and compete globally.
+Recognizing the efficiencies brought about by the appropriate use of information and communication technologies (ICTs) to spur growth, governments and businesses worldwide have been placed under intense pressure to turn themselves into electronic governments and create electronic platforms to ensure service delivery.
 Maximization of an organization's capacity to offer service and realize increased profits is usually the main driving factor for the incorporation of technology.

 This article assesses the different ways in which technology has been incorporated into service delivery and how each has been beneficial.